Stochastic Nash evolution: Proof of Theorem

 \subsection{Proof of Theorem \ref{t:intrinsicBMlowreg}}

-\begin{lemma} For any $x\in M$, the sequence $\{P^{k,x}\}_{k\in \N} $ is tight and therefore relatively compact in the set of probability measures on $C([0,\infty[,M)$ with respect to weak convergence. \end{lemma} We give the proof of the preceding lemma in the next subsection and proceed with the proof of Theorem \ref{t:intrinsicBMlowreg}.
+\begin{lemma} For any $x\in M$, the sequence $\{P^{k,x}\}_{k\in \N} $ is tight and therefore relatively compact in the set of probability measures on $C([0,\infty[,M)$ with respect to weak convergence. \end{lemma} We prove Lemma~\ref{l:tightness} in the next subsection.
+We prove Theorem \ref{t:intrinsicBMlowreg} using Lemma~\ref{l:tightness} and the following

 \begin{lemma} Let $\{P^{k_j,x}\}_{j\in \N}$ be a subsequence which converges weakly to a probability measure $P^{x}$.
 Then $P^{x}$ is a solution to the martingale problem for $\frac{1}{2}\Delta_g$ starting at $x$. \end{lemma}